 The area is heading into the modern-day “Gaeltacht” area of Cork – where Irish is spoken by a majority of the residents.
 It’s a really beautiful area of the country – with a feeling of wildness and magic never too far away.
 It’s easy to zoom by this castle on the road from Macroom to Killarney – but almost everytime I pass it, it presents a different vista in the changing light.
 Fairies at work, I guess!

 Originally the stronghold of the mighty O’Donnells of Donegal.
 This castle was built by Hugh O’Donnell in 1474.
-It was considered one of the finest Gaelic castles – described by Sir Henry Sidney as:
+It was considered one of the finest castles in Ireland – described by Sir Henry Sidney as:

 “the greatest I ever saw in an Irishman’s hands: and would appear to be in good keeping; one of the fairest situated in good soil and so nigh a portable water a boat of ten tonnes could come within ten yards of it”